We’re into real estate investing. We’re also into keeping it real.

 sse: Does that make sense?
 Let me know if you need more clarification.

 bbio: Seth Williams is a land investor and residential income property owner, with nearly a decade of experience in the commercial real estate banking industry.
-He is also the Founder of REtipster.com – a real estate investing blog that offers real world guidance for part-time real estate investors.
+He is also the Founder of REtipster.com – a real estate investing blog that offers real-world guidance for real estate investors.

 As you can see… it's entirely possible to live without this app – but why would you want to?
 The price is relatively inexpensive, and if you more than a few hours in front of a computer each day, the time it will save you makes it a pretty easy cost to justify.